psanan/website/README.md

 web server (probably to `$HOME/public_html`).

-Python scripts in `scripts/` (using only standard modules) help with feed generation and bulk and formatting operations on the HTML.
+Python scripts in `scripts/` (using only standard modules) help with feed generation and bulk formatting operations on the HTML.

 `deploy.sh`, for convenience, gives more hints.